Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector: Fit model

-Unbinned maximum likelihood fits are performed to extract the signal information from data in the $4\mu$ and $4\mu+2\pi$ mass spectra.
-The likelihood used for the fit is
+Unbinned maximum likelihood fits are performed to extract the signal information from data in the $m_{4\mu}$ and $m_{4\mu+2\pi}$ mass spectra.
+The likelihood function used in the fit is

-where $\mathcal{L}_{SR}$ and $\mathcal{L}_{CR}$ are the likelihoods in the SRs and CRs, $\bm{\lambda}$ are the parameters of interest, $\theta_j$ are nuisance parameters (NP) accounting for systematic uncertainties shared between SRs and CRs.
+where $\mathcal{L}_{SR}$ and $\mathcal{L}_{CR}$ are the likelihoods in the SRs and CRs defined in Section~\ref{sec:sel}, $\bm{\lambda}$ are the parameters of interest, $\theta_j$ are nuisance parameters (NP) accounting for systematic uncertainties shared between the SRs and CRs.
 Each NP follows a Gaussian distribution having a subsidiary measurement $\theta_j^\prime$, with mean $\theta_j$ and width $\sigma_j$ from pre-fit central values and uncertainties.
-Background yields in $4\mu$ CR, $4\mu+2\pi$ OS CR, and SS CR-like are used to constrain the background yields in $4\mu$ SR, $4\mu+2\pi$ SR, and SS SR-like, respectively, in a simultaneous fit.
-Each constraint is implemented as a ratio of total background yields in an SR and its corresponding CR, as predicted by pre-fit background estimations.
-The signal mass and width are shared in the SRs, with freely floating signal yields constrained by their ratio, as predicted by the decay branching fractions of $\psi$(2S) and MC efficiencies.
-The feed-up background has the same shape and yield in $4\mu+2\pi$ OS SR and SS SR-like.
-For fits that also involve the di-$J/\psi$ channel, the corresponding likelihood from Ref.~\cite{BPHY-2022-01} is multiplied with Eq.~\ref{eq:eq6}.
+Background yields in the $4\mu$ CR, $4\mu+2\pi$ OS CR, and SS CR-like region are used to constrain the background yields in the corresponding $4\mu$ SR, $4\mu+2\pi$ SR, and SS SR-like region, respectively, in a simultaneous fit (a single fit combining the three mass distributions in the SRs and the three background yields in the CRs).
+Each constraint is implemented as a ratio of total background yields in an SR to that in its corresponding CR, as predicted by pre-fit background estimations.
+The signal mass and width are shared in the SRs.
+The feed-up background is assumed to have the same shape and yield in $4\mu+2\pi$ OS SR and SS SR-like.
+The shape is taken from MC, while the yield is extracted from the fit.
+For fits that also involve the di-$J/\psi$ channel, the corresponding likelihood from Ref.~\cite{BPHY-2022-01} is multiplied with Eq.~\ref{eq:eq6} and the statistical inputs from that reference are used.
+These inputs include the selected data, the background and signal modelling, and the associated nuisance parameters.
+Consequently, the di-$J/\psi$ channel contributes an additional fit region when combined with the $J/\psi+\psi\text{(2S)}$ channels.
+Common parameters, such as those describing the signal or the same systematic source, are simultaneously determined from the fits in all regions.
+The list of nuisance parameters implemented for a particular model is given in Appendix~\ref{app:NP_modelC}.